-- 46. Service vehicle parking, manoeuvring and standing spaces must be provided on the site.
-The works must be undertaken in accordance with an operational works approval and AS 2890.2 Off-street commercial vehicle facilities and must include in particular: - (a) a minimum one Van / MRV spaces (Type A) - (b) a minimum one WCV space
+46. Service vehicle parking, manoeuvring and standing spaces must be provided on the site.
+The works must be undertaken in accordance with an operational works approval and AS 2890.2 - Off-street commercial vehicle facilities and must include a shared Van / MRV space (Type A) and WCV space generally as per the Approved Plans.